JAlcocerT/JAlcocerT/content/blog/dev-cryptowithai.md

 While it's the most popular language for developing smart contracts on Polygon due to its compatibility with the Ethereum Virtual Machine (EVM), other languages can be used indirectly.

-{{< details title="Here are some other options 📌" closed="true" >}}
+{{< details title="Here are some other options - Vyper and Yul 📌" closed="true" >}}

 Indirectly through Compilation:

-Vyper: A Python-like language that compiles to EVM bytecode, allowing you to write smart contracts in a more Pythonic style.
+* Vyper: A Python-like language that compiles to EVM bytecode, allowing you to write smart contracts in a more Pythonic style.
-Yul: A low-level assembly language for the EVM, which can be used for highly optimized or specific use cases.
+* Yul: A low-level assembly language for the EVM, which can be used for highly optimized or specific use cases.

 {{< /details >}}

 So if the Analytics part is clear...

 ...and blockchain data is public?

-How about exploring one protocol as an example?
+**How about exploring one protocol as an example?**

 > Let's give it a try to **PolyMarket**

+#### PolyMarket

-* Its kind of a prediction market...place?
-Lets find out how many transactions are happening
+* Its kind of a prediction market...place? *Lets find out how many transactions are happening*
   * https://defillama.com/protocol/polymarket#information
   * Transactions - https://polygonscan.com/txs?a=0x4bfb41d5b3570defd03c39a9a4d8de6bd8b8982e

+Polymarket Overview: **A decentralized application on the Polygon blockchain** for predicting real-world events like elections and sports.

 {{< details title="About PolyMarket... 📌" closed="true" >}}

-Polymarket Overview: **A decentralized application on the Polygon blockchain** for predicting real-world events like elections and sports.

-Functionality: Users buy shares based on their predictions; share prices fluctuate with user confidence.
+* Functionality: Users buy shares based on their predictions; share prices fluctuate with user confidence.
 Correct predictions yield profits, while incorrect ones result in losses.
-Prediction Examples: Includes political outcomes (e.g., presidential elections) and pop culture events (e.g., TikTok's potential ban in the U.S.).
+* Prediction Examples: Includes political outcomes (e.g., presidential elections) and pop culture events (e.g., TikTok's potential ban in the U.S.).
-Liquidity Providers: Essential for market function; they deposit funds into a share pool and earn rewards, including weekly payouts in USDC.
+* Liquidity Providers: Essential for market function; they deposit funds into a share pool and earn rewards, including weekly payouts in USDC.

-Important Considerations:
+* Important Considerations:
-    Not available in the U.S.; users should verify local laws.
+    * Not available in the U.S.; users should verify local laws.
-    Distinction between actual probabilities and market opinions is crucial.
+    * Distinction between actual probabilities and market opinions is crucial.

-Key Takeaways:
+* Key Takeaways:
-    Users can profit from accurate predictions.
+    * Users can profit from accurate predictions.
-    Liquidity providers ensure market efficiency.
+    * Liquidity providers ensure market efficiency.
-    Awareness of local regulations is necessary before participation.
+    * Awareness of local regulations is necessary before participation.

 {{< /details >}}